Tartyflaite/Seulement-ventilateur/README.md

 <h3 style="color: #45AFFF">Starting</h3>
 <p style="text-align: justify">
     1. Start by typing in the search tab : localhost/public/index.php <br>
-    2. Click on "inscription to make the first account, name it "admin" as it grant the account the power to delete all the content. <br>
+    2. Click on "inscription" to make the first account, name it "admin" as it grant the account the power to delete all the content. <br>
     3. You're now on : http://localhost/public/index.php?controller=home <br>
     4. You can start testing on your own by updating your account on the "profile" section (username, password and profile picture). <br>
     5. Add your own content on the "ventiler" section (must have a least a text or a image file) <br>